 - Further tests may include CSF examination (for chronic meningitis and HIV-related disease) and, if inattention is prominent, exclusion of Lyme disease (Lyme serology) and metastatic carcinoma may be necessary.

-Imaging is essential to exclude other causes of symptoms, confirm the diagnosis, and to help try to differentiate between the types of dementia:
+Imaging is essential to exclude other causes of symptoms, confirm the diagnosis and help try to differentiate between the types of dementia:

-- Metabolic brain imaging with single-photon emission computed tomography (SPECT) or fluorodeoxyglucose positron emission tomography (FDG-PET) may be more accurate in further determining the area of pathology.
+- Metabolic brain imaging with single-photon emission computerised tomography (SPECT) or fluorodeoxyglucose positron emission tomography (FDG-PET) may be more accurate in further determining the area of pathology.

 This should incorporate: